 Board games on iOS and Android have been getting better and better as the years go by – from made-for-digital games like AntiHero, to digital ports of popular tabletop games like Pandemic and Ticket to Ride.
-We’re now enjoying a veritable cornucopia of board-based entertainment.
+We’re now enjoying some the best digital board games on mobile.

 But owning a large physical collection isn’t ideal, either in terms of space, or in having to shell out megabucks for each new experience.
 Also, you might have no one to play with, not that we’ve ever had that problem of course *internally weeping*.
 But maybe you don’t want to trek through the cold to some random house or cafe, don’t want the bother of setting up the board and the pieces, or having to read the rules… again.